A 10 week progressive program to get you safely running 5km with strength & confidence

 - A route that has a flat, reliable surface or treadmill

-For the strength part of the program you will need:
+For the strength part of the programme you will need:

 - Small Exercise Band loops (around 600mm)